 In order to support all Park users, Kensington should build a dog park.
 There is an area adjacent to Windsor Avenue and below the picnic area that could be used.
-There could be a 25 by 115-foot fenced park for large dogs, a 25 by 40-foot fenced park for small dogs, and a 10 foot-wide fenced corridor between the two dog parks.
-There would be two gates into the corridor and a gate into each dog park; each gate would be four feet wide.
-We suggest a 6-foot-high cyclone fence.
+The area measures 27x75.
+For an added cost, an additional space that measures 25x25 could be utilized as a dog park for small breeds.
+We would suggest a 6-foot-high fence and a double-gated entrance for maximum safety.
 The site is accessible to water and electricity.
 By adding benches, a watering station and disposal containers, the dog park could be a major community asset.

 A discussion with Kensington residents who are dog owners would be advised.
 While we understand that some might not see the need for dramatic change, with social media, a space that is used casually can go from unknown to inundated with one viral post.
 It seems prudent to be proactive.

 Director Sherris-Watt raised this issue with Board and community members in 2015 and it was seen as undesirable at that time.